The signal flow of a subtractive synthesizer as we’ve seen so far is

 The amplifier, also known as Voltage Controlled Amplifier (VCA), is used to control the volume of a subtractive synthesizer.
 If you would listen to the output of an oscillator, you would hear a steady tone that changes in pitch with each keypress but with no change in amplitude.
 The amplifier is what controls the volume of those oscillators.

-To control the volume, every time a key is pressed, we need a way to control it.
-We need a modulation source such as an envelope generator.
+To control the volume, every time a key is pressed, we need a modulation source such as an envelope generator.
 The most widely used type of envelope generator is the ADSR envelope generator.
 ADSR stands for attack, decay, sustain and release.
 Every time you press a note on your keyboard a trigger is generated.
 This trigger starts the envelope and activates the attack time.
 The attack time is the time it takes for the sound to travel from off to fully on.
 After the attack time is finished the decay time follows which is the time it takes to lower the volume to the sustain level.

 The sustain level is the volume level that the note is held at when you press and hold a key down.
 The sound keeps playing as long as you don’t release the key.
 When you do release the key the release phase begins.
 The release time is the time between the sustain phase and the off state.
 So in short, the volume goes up with the attack phase, down with the decay phase, stays put in the sustain phase, and goes down again with the release phase.